yyzahran/conacts-api-redis/README.md

 ## Getting Started

-This section is to walk you through the setup for running the automation tests.
+This section is to walk you through the setup for the app

 ### Prerequisites